 Realizing Clinical Benefits: Part 2 – Identifying Benefits

 You’ve decided to set up a benefits realization program.
 Maybe your organization is implementing an EHR.
 Maybe you are aggressively pursuing optimization or maybe you are just under pressure from the CEO to prove that your multi-million dollar EHR investment wasn’t a bust.
-In the current environment, proving clinicalbenefits1return on investment for major capital expenditures has never been more important.
+In the current environment, proving return on investment for major capital expenditures has never been more important.
 Jobs are at stake.

 You’ve done your research and know that organizations that demonstrate substantial savings and value from their EHRs leverage a benefits driven method for implementation and beyond.